 GoPro’s product certainly lends itself to a strategy based around consumer interaction and creation with the brand.
 However, GoPro has taken that to the next level by getting their product into the hands of important influencers, encouraging users to generate and share their own content, and effectively placing their product at the center of this content plan.

 For the average consumer, doing professional-grade video editing simply isn’t in the cards.
 GoPro has made it acceptable—even desirable—to upload raw, emotional footage straight from their devices.
 In fact, they’ve even created an app for mobile phones which allows users to go from video to YouTube upload in a matter of minutes.
-Cut the footage quickly via a simple app, hit upload, and all of a sudden your latest adventure with GoPro at the center is there for the world to see.
+Cut the footage quickly, hit upload, and all of a sudden your latest adventure with GoPro at the center is there for the world to see.

 Nike: Live into your values